CAADE/edgeville/docs/Home.rst

 * **Shared Cloud** - A Cloud that a teleco can land services for a customer.
 The Shared cloud is multi-tenent and gives the Teleco the ability monetize their infrastructure.
 * **SDI** - Software Definied Infrastructure.
 This is the base foundation to a Cloud.
 This provides a common API to the Cloud layers.
 * **uSDI** - This is an SDI layer for a micro-cloud. the micro-cloud is the smallest possible layer for a cloud.
 Every Edge Device has a micro-cloud instance in it.
-* **Hybrid Cloud** - This is a true Multi-Hybrid Cloud.
+* **Common Cloud Core** - This is a true Multi-Cloud.
 It connects multiple clouds together to behave like one cloud.
 See the `C3 architecture <http://c3.readthedocs.io>`_ for details.

 .. image:: HighLevel.png